akhavr/johngalt/p2p.content.md

 * free to use (no intrinsic coin/token/cost) yet filecoin is on the roadmap
 * handles tiny files well via DHT
 * handles huge files well via Bittorrent's BitSwap
-* support both client-server and blockchain-style apps [10]
+* supports both client-server and blockchain-style apps [10]

 Technical basics
 ----------------